FusionSense/RadarPipeline/docs/JetsonConfiguration.md

 ## Extra Configuration Steps

-You may also choose to add extra users, github accounts...
+- You may also choose to add extra users, github accounts...
+- You must still configure Github, CMake and OpenCV on your personal computer if you plan to use it as the server